-- > Supporting pupils who aren't in school with learning remotely - When requested by the class teacher or SLT
+Supporting pupils who aren't in school with learning remotely

-- Other work duties may be given to complete by the class teacher or SLT if the member of staff is also self-isolating and able to work. - Undertake remote and/or online CPD training. - > Attending virtual meetings with teachers, parents and pupils: - At present we have not established virtual meetings or live streaming with staff, parents and pupils.
+- o When requested by the class teacher or SLT - Other work duties may be given to complete by the class teacher or SLT if the member of staff is also self-isolating and able to work. - Undertake remote and/or online CPD training.